You may wish to see an introductory page to this section or the main page on the town first.

 John Murray III - Hand-book for Travellers in France - 1843

 The church was built in 1358, but the façade was completed in 1512-1524 and its fine walnut doors were made in 1551 by Antoine Volard, a woodcarver of Avignon.
 They mix religious themes with an elaborate Italian Renaissance decoration based on mythological creatures, e.g. at Palazzo Farnese di Caprarola.
+You may wish to see the Renaissance wooden choir of the Cathedral of Saint-Bertrand-de-Comminges.

 The cruel and terrible effects of the Revolution are every where visible in Avignon; the monasteries, the chapels and churches built with more magnificence than taste in the fourteenth century have been destroyed with the monuments which they enclosed.